NetApp/trident/docs/kubernetes/operations/tasks/backends/cvs_aws.rst

 **Example 2 -  Backend configuration for aws-cvs driver with single service level**

 This example shows a backend file that applies the same aspects to all Trident created storage in the AWS us-east-1 region.
+This example also shows the usage of proxyURL config option in a backend file.

 .. code-block:: json